 YES NO Do Not Know COMMENT 10 Do these paper forms/records contain any of the following combinations of confidential data elements that are considered to be "individually-identifiable" information that could be used to assist with identify theft?
-1) Name & Social Security # 2) Name & Date of Birth3) Name & Bank Account # 4) Name & Credit Card # 5)Name and Mother's Maiden-name 6) User ID & Passwords for VSC systems?
+Name & Social Security # Name & Date of Birth 3) Name & Bank Account #4) Name & Credit Card # 5)Name and Mother's Maiden-name 6) User ID & Passwords for VSC systems?
 (NOTE: List those combinations in use by number in the Comment section) 11 Are these paper forms/records stored in secure cabinets that prevent unauthorized personnel from gaining access to this data?
 12 If you maintain information related to students, have you received FERPA training?
 13 If you maintain information related to patients, have you received HIPAA training?
 14 Does your department accept payment via credit card?
 15 If you answered yes to question 14, are you utilizing Touchnet?
 G BANK ACCOUNTS/PETTY CASH 1 Does your College/University have a checking account with an outside banking institution?
 2 If yes, what it is used for? (use comments section) 4 Does your department maintain a petty cash fund?
-If yes, 5 what is the amount of this fund? (use comments section) Was this patty cash fund established with the approval of Was this petty cash fund established with the approval of the Dean of Administration?
+If yes, what is the amount of this fund? (use comments section) 5 Was this petty cash fund established with the approval of the Dean of Administration?
 6 Do more than two individuals have physical access to the petty cash fund cash box or safe?
-(If so, how many?) (use 7 comments section) Is the patty each fund maintained in a sefe or lockable each ' Is the petty cash fund maintained in a safe or lockable cash box and stored in a secured place?
+(If so, how many?) (use comments section) 7 Is the petty cash fund maintained in a safe or lockable cash box and stored in a secured place?
 8 Is supporting documentation provided for all petty cash disbursements?
 9 Is the petty cash fund reconciled and replenished at least monthly?
 (If not, please indicate how often)

-YES NO Do Not Know COMMENT 10 Does a person other than the fund custodian reconcile the fund or perform an independent review of the reconciliation? н CASH RECEIPTS/REVENUE 1 Does adequate segregation of duties exist within your department between staff members responsible for receiving, depositing and reconciling cash and checks?
-2 Are all checks made payable to the College/University?
-3 Are all checks restrictively endorsed immediately upon receipt with a stamp, "For Deposit Only - College/University?"
-4 Is a cash receipt log maintained to create supporting documentation to which you can reconcile deposits?
+YES COMMENT NO Do Not Know 10 Does a person other than the fund custodian reconcile the fund or perform an independent review of the reconciliation? Η CASH RECEIPTS/REVENUE Does adequate segregation of duties exist within your 1 department between staff members responsible for receiving, depositing and reconciling cash and checks?
+Are all checks made payable to the 2 College/University?
+3 Are all checks restrictively endorsed immediately upon receipt with a stamp, "For Deposit Only -College/University ?"
+Is a cash receipt log maintained to create supporting 4 documentation to which you can reconcile deposits?
 5 If cash is accepted, are pre-numbered receipts used to track payment?
-6 Are all unused pre-numbered receipts/tickets accounted for?
-7 Are deposits of funds made on the next business day?
-8 When funds cannot be deposited daily, are they transported or stored in a secure location at the end of the workday?
+Are all unused pre-numbered receipts/tickets accounted 6 for?
+Are deposits of funds made on the next business day?
+7 8 When funds cannot be deposited daily, are they transported or stored in a secure location at the end of the workday?
 9 Are cash and checks adequately protected when transferred to the Business Office or bank?
-10 Is there adequate physical security where cash handling activities occur?
+Is there adequate physical security where cash handling 10 activities occur?
 11 Is all information on cash or checks gifted to the College/University forwarded to the Advancement Office for gift processing?
 12 If you have any revenue generating activities, have you consulted with the System Controller at the Chancellor's Office to determine if any of the revenue is subject to unrelated business income tax (UBIT)?
-13 Has your Department consulted with the Chancellor's Office concerning whether sales tax should be charged to customers and how it should be deposited?
-I TRAVEL AND BUSINESS EXPENSES 1 Are members of your department aware of the VSC online Travel Policies and Procedures?
+Has your Department consulted with the Chancellor's 13 Office concerning whether sales tax should be charged to customers and how it should be deposited? Ι TRAVEL AND BUSINESS EXPENSES 1 Are members of your department aware of the VSC online Travel Policies and Procedures?